apache/spark/docs/streaming-kinesis-integration.md

     You may also provide the following settings.
 This is currently only supported in Scala and Java.

-    - A "message handler function" that takes a Kinesis `Record` and returns a generic object `T`, in case you would like to use other data included in a `Record` such as partition key.
+	- A "message handler function" that takes a Kinesis `KinesisClientRecord` and returns a generic object `T`, in case you would like to use other data included in a `Record` such as partition key.

     <div class="codetabs">
     <div data-lang="scala" markdown="1">